This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please read my

 - In another small bowl, add the egg, honey, vanilla and heavy cream.
 Use a whisk or fork to blend them together well.

 - Pour the egg mixture over the dry ingredients in the bowl.
 Add the blueberries too.
 Using a light touch, gently mix the ingredients together until all of the dry flour is incorporated.

-- Use a large spoon to scoop dough onto a greased baking sheet.
-Gently push to dough down until it is about 1 inch thick.
+- Use a large spoon to scoop dough onto a greased baking sheet (or one lined with parchment paper).
+Gently push the dough down until it is about 1 inch thick.

 - Use a pastry brush to lightly coat the top of each scone with a bit of heavy cream.
 Bake in the oven for 30 minutes or until lightly brown on the outside and an inserted toothpick comes out clean.Add a light honey drizzle when they come out of the oven if you plant to eat them right away.